DaniSofiaG/project_4/README.md

 2. ```[issue: difficult to create direct interactions between users with such a large forum where all users post on the same page]``` The website has a page for each user's profile, where their posts are displayed.

-3. ```[issue: this has proven to be counterproductive since the pages tend to be disorganized]``` The website has a layout that makes organization simple and easy to understand for the users.
+3. ```[issue: this has proven to be counterproductive since the pages tend to be disorganized]``` The website uses labels and a menu to guide the user thorugh the website.

 4. ```[issue: people can't keep track of their posts]``` The website displays all users' posts on their profile.